MohanadMagdy99/BanqueMisr/README.md

 in order to test the apis you will find a postman collection along with the code

+you can access mails btw sent through this url http://localhost:1080/#/

 P.S the application supports both pagination and filtering for filtering any get api that has paging to it the filteration for Tasks are the fields of TaskFilter.java